goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

 Detailed Documentation
 ======================

-On the page you will be able to select the desired skin from all the available skins on the system.
+On the main  page of the securityTool you will be able to select the desired skin from all the available skins on the system.
 On initial load of the securitytool you will only see permissions for IBrowserRequest and your current context.
 The interesting information is when you select the skins.
 A future release of this tool will offer a selection to view  all information for all skins as well as each skin individually.
 You can also truncate the results by selecting the permission from the filter select box.
 When you click on the "Allow" or "Deny" security tool will explain where these permissions were specified whether by role, group, or in local context.

-When you click on a user-name all the permissions inherited from roles, groups or specifically assigned will be displayed.
+When you click on a user-name all the permissions inherited from roles, groups or specifically assigned permissions will be displayed.

     >>> import zope
     >>> from zope.app import zapi
     >>> from pprint import pprint
+    >>> from zope.interface import providedBy
+    >>> from z3c.securitytool.securitytool import getViews
     >>> from z3c.securitytool.interfaces import ISecurityChecker
     >>> from z3c.securitytool.interfaces import IPrincipalDetails
     >>> from z3c.securitytool.interfaces import IPermissionDetails